guybrush/nexus/README.md

                                               \_`---´___`---´-´
                                                /../..\ /..\..\

-* nexus provides a cli and a dnode-interface to install, uninstall, start, stop and observe local and remote programs (npm packages).
+* nexus provides a cli and a [dnode]-interface to install, uninstall, start, stop and observe local and remote programs (npm packages).
-* running programs are `require('child_process').spawn`'ed child-processes of monitor-servers (dnode-clients). the monitor-servers will try to reconnect to the nexus-server (dnode-server). the nexus-server is also a `require('child_process').spawn`'ed child-process of a monitor-server - which itself will try to reconnect to its own child-process.
+* running programs are `require('child_process').spawn`'ed child-processes of monitor-servers (dnode-clients). monitor-servers will try to reconnect to the nexus-server (dnode-server). the nexus-server is also a `require('child_process').spawn`'ed child-process of a monitor-server - which itself will try to reconnect to its own child-process.